Chart Color Schemes

 Narrabundah displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Narrabundah, as per the latest Census, 68.2% of dwellings were houses, with the remaining 31.8% comprising semi-detached homes, apartments, and other types.
-This differs slightly from the Australian Capital Territory's (ACT) composition of 63.3% houses and 36.7% other dwellings.
+In Narrabundah, as per the latest Census, 68.2% of dwellings were houses, with the remaining 31.8% being semi-detached, apartments, or other types.
+This contrasts with the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
 Home ownership in Narrabundah stood at 27.9%, similar to the ACT average.
-Mortgaged dwellings accounted for 34.2%, and rented ones made up 37.9%.
-The median monthly mortgage repayment in Narrabundah was $2,392, higher than the ACT average of $2,080.
-Weekly rent in the area was $440, compared to the ACT's $450.
+Mortgaged dwellings accounted for 34.2%, and rented dwellings made up 37.9%.
+The median monthly mortgage repayment was $2,392, exceeding the ACT's average of $2,080.
+The median weekly rent in Narrabundah was $440, compared to the ACT's $450.
 Nationally, Narrabundah's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing